Esther B. Rhoads papers

 Letters to and from Others are divided into two sections.
 One is condolence letters on the death of Esther Rhoads, most addressed to Caroline P. Rhoads, from 1979.
 The second section represents general third party letters, arranged alphabetically by author, regardless of addressee.
 Almost all are to relatives of Rhoads.
 Some of these letters had been inadvertently mixed into the collection; others may have been enclosed with family letters to or from Esther, but they had been removed from their original contexts.
 These materials indicate the family-wide interest in Japan and missions.

 World War II in the United States represents Esther Rhoads's work in the United States during the war years.
 In addition to official paperwork, there are notes, clippings, pamphlets, and photographs.
-There is information about Civilian Public Service Camps and conscientious objectors in general, as well as the Japanese-American relocation program, which was her main concern.
-Most of the photographs in this series are of relocated Japanese-Americans and Western landscapes, with a few of AFSC children's camps, and possibly one snapshot of a CPS camp.
+There is information about Civilian Public Service Camps and conscientious objectors in general, as well as the forced removal and incarceration of Japanese-Americans, which was her main concern.
+Most of the photographs in this series are of forcibly removed Japanese-Americans and Western landscapes, with a few of AFSC children's camps, and possibly one snapshot of a CPS camp.